OptimistGuy03/OptimistGuy03/README.md

 ## 🚀 About Me

 - 🎓 MCA Graduate from **Dept. of Computer Application, School of Information Science & Technology, MAKAUT, WB**
-- 🧪 Currently training in **Software Engineer**
+- 🧪 Currently pursuing training in **Software Testing using Java**.
-- 💻 Passionate about **quality assurance, coding, and building reliable software**
+- 💻 Passionate about **quality assurance, testing, and building reliable software**
-- 🌱 Continuously learning and upskilling through **certifications & real-world projects**
+- 🌱 Continuously learning and upskilling through **certifications & Projects**

 ---